 Select your Location for your Air Source Heat Pump

 You need to make sure that there is nothing in front of the fan.
-For example, you cant have the Air Source Heat Pump boxed in or inside of a shed.
+For example, you can’t have the Air Source Heat Pump boxed in or inside of a shed.
 They don’t work like that.
-You should always check the manufacturer’s installation guidelines but as a general rule, you must have good air flow right around the unit and they most not be covered or restricted in any way.
+You should always check the manufacturer’s installation guidelines but as a general rule, you must have good air flow right around the unit and they must not be covered or restricted in any way.

 Next, you need to measure how much pipe you are going to need to get to and from your hot tub.
 Remember, the water needs to flow into the air source heat pump, be heated, then flow back into the hot tub.
 Measure the distance to and from the hot tub to your proposed location for your Air Source heat pump, then add 30% extra.
 This is how much pipe you need.